walsariewolffbob/matrixbox/apps/RevampedDepartures/README.md

 To test if I can - and I apparently could - I made a new view to show deparutres.
 It is based on the old(? idk, haven't been in a while) DLR departure screens in London.
 Basically testing the water before moving on to a major new view which I had planned.

+> The view is made for the X-size box, which is the one I have.
+It is not tested on other sizes, so might very well come out looking bad.
+It's still my playground here :-p

 ## Scrolling text

 On the actual Stockholm Tub, sometimes scrolling text comes past for disruptions.
 I added that functionality to the Classic SL view the Departures app natively has.